Servillano Aquino

-Servillano Aquino y Aguilar (April 20, 1874 – February 3, 1959) was a Filipino general during the Philippine Revolution and the Philippine–American War.
-He served as a delegate to the Malolos Congress and was the grandfather of Benigno S. "Ninoy" Aquino Jr. He is the great-grandfather of Benigno Aquino III, the 15th President of the Philippines.
+Servillano Aquino y Aguilar (April 20, 1874 – February 3, 1959), commonly nicknamed Mianong, was a Filipino general during the Philippine Revolution and the Philippine–American War.
+He served as a delegate to the Malolos Congress and was the grandfather of Benigno S. "Ninoy" Aquino Jr. and the great-grandfather of Benigno Aquino III, the 15th President of the Philippines.

 Early life and education

-Aquino, known by his nickname "Mianong", was born on April 20, 1874, to Don Braulio Aquino y Lacsamana and Doña Petrona Aguilar y Henson.
+Servillano Aquino, known by his nickname "Mianong", was born on April 20, 1874, to Don Braulio Aquino y Lacsamana and Doña Petrona Aguilar y Henson.
 He had his early education from a private tutor in Mexico, Pampanga.
 He moved to Manila and entered the Colegio de San Juan de Letran, and later, the University of Santo Tomas.

 Philippine–American War

 In 1896, Aquino became a mason and joined the Katipunan.
 He was also elected mayor of Murcia, Tarlac and under General Francisco Macabulos, he organized the Filipino revolutionary forces against the Americans.
 He was promoted to major but was defeated in the battle at Mount Sinukuan or Mount Arayat in Arayat, Pampanga.
-After the Pact of Biak-na-Bato was signed, Aquino was self-exiled to Hong Kong together with Emilio Aguinaldo and the revolutionary government after receiving 100,000 pesos from the Spanish government in exchange of their surrender.
-He returned to the Philippines in 1898 and joined General Antonio Luna to fight against the American forces.
+After the Pact of Biak-na-Bato was signed, Aquino was self-exiled to Hong Kong together with President Emilio Aguinaldo and the revolutionary government after receiving 100,000 pesos from the Spanish government in exchange of their exile.
+He returned to the Philippines with Emilio Aguinaldo and other exiles in 1898 and was assigned under General Antonio Luna to fight against the American forces.
 Together they attacked Manila but retreated to Mount Arayat.
 In September 1902, he surrendered and was jailed in Bilibid Prison and sentenced to hang.
 However, United States President Theodore Roosevelt pardoned Aquino after two years.

 Personal life

-He married Guadalupe Quiambao, with whom he had three children, namely Gonzalo (born 1892), Benigno (1894–1947) and Amando (born 1896).
-Later, he married his sister-in-law, Belen Sanchez, and had a child with her, Herminio (born 1949).
+He married Guadalupe Quiambao, with whom he had three children, namely Gonzalo (born 1893), Benigno Senior (1894–1947) and Amando (born 1896).
+After his wife's death, he later married his widowed sister-in-law, Petronila Quiambao Estrada and became stepfather to Saturnina Estrada and Salvador Estrada (1892-1940).
+They had a daughter, Fortunata (born 1905).
+He also married Belen Sanchez, and had a child with her, Herminio (1949-2021).

 Death

-Aquino died of a heart attack on February 3, 1959.
+He died on February 3, 1959.